8 minute read

 The direct download URL for all Maven artifacts (jar, sha1, md5, pom) are generated using the version field from maven-metadata.xml, or in the case of SNAPSHOT releases, the value field from version/maven-metadata.xml.

-The wget command for a jar would be of the form:
+The wget command for a jar is of the form:

 wget -d --header="Authorization: token {GITHUB_TOKEN}" \